Leo Gershoy Award

 - The prize is awarded annually to the author of the most outstanding work published in English on any aspect of the fields of 17th- and 18th-century western European history.
 Only books of high scholarly and literary merit will be considered.

-- Books with an imprint of 2014 will be eligible for the 2015 award.
+- Books with a copyright of 2016 will be eligible for the 2017 award.

 - Nominators must complete an online prize submission form for each book submitted.

-- One copy of each entry must be sent to each of the following committee members and clearly marked “Gershoy Award Entry.”
+- One copy of each entry must be sent to each committee member and clearly marked “Gershoy Award Entry.”
 Print copies preferred unless otherwise indicated.
 If only e-copy is available, please contact review committee members beforehand to arrange submission format.